sabitasitaula/loginCRUD/README.md

 # Portfolio loginCRUD app
-This is a server app project for the portfolio app Sabita Sitaula, created using nodejs,expressjs and mongoose.
+This is a server app project for the portfolio app Sabita Sitaula, created using nodejs, expressjs and mongoose.
 ## Packages Used
 ```
   dependencies